Vegas shooter wired $100,000 to girlfriend's home country last week

 Paddock had "the highest status" at Caesars Entertainment properties in Las Vegas, a source close to the investigation told NBC News.

-But Paddock gambled and lost in 2012 when he filed a slip-and-fall lawsuit against another Vegas casino, the Cosmopolitan Hotel.
-In fact, he was still owed $270 in court fees when he killed himself and 59 other people on Sunday.
+But Paddock gambled and lost in 2012 when he filed a slip-and-fall lawsuit against another Las Vegas casino, the Cosmopolitan Hotel.
+In fact, he still owed $270 in court fees when he killed himself and 58 other people on Sunday.
+Authorities said Tuesday night that the widely reported number of 59 deaths includes the gunman.

 Security video from the Cosmopolitan Hotel showed Paddock taking a tumble on Oct.
 30, 2011, as he walked from a hotel shop toward a high-stakes area in the casino.
 He claimed he slipped in a puddle of liquid and initially sued for $100,000, according to the attorney for the hotel, Marty Kravitz.

-Note: CORRECTION (Oct.
-3, 2017, 5:35 p.m.): An earlier version of this article incorrectly described the resolution of a 2012 court case involving Stephen Paddock.
-Paddock owed $270 in court costs at the time of his death Sunday; he was not owed $270.